 If you’re unsure where to start, you can watch this video below by Youtuber Tim Heinrich to know which program is better for you.

 Can you do P90X at the gym?

-P90X is not designed to be done at the gym.
-Instead, the program aims to make home exercise just as, if not more, effective than your normal gym routine.
+You can’t do P90X at the gym.
+Instead, the program aims to make home exercise just as, if not more, effective as your normal gym routine.